zhutchens1/g3groups/readme.md

 ## Step 1: Finding Giant-Only Cores of Groups
 <details>

 In the first step of the group finder, we use friends-of-friends (FoF)  to locate groups of giant galaxies.
-We define giants as galaxies that are  more massive than the gas-richness threshold scale from Kannappan et al. (2013).
+We place our definition of the giant-dwarf divide at the cusp in<a href="users.castle.unc.edu/~zhutchen/dwarfgiantdivide_stellar.jpg">M*-L relation</a>, which occurs at log stellar mass ~9.5.
+This mass is approximately equal to the gas-richness threshold scale in stellar mass (Eckert+ 2016).
+For baryonic mass, we look at the <a href="users.castle.unc.edu/~zhutchen/dwarfgiantdivide_baryonic.jpg">correlation between r-band luminosity and baryonic mass </a>, and divide dwarfs from giants at its intersection with `M_r = -19.4` (which defined the M*-L cusp).

 Therefore our selection criteria for giant-only FoF are:

 * Luminosity-selected ECO/RESOLVE-A: `M_r<=-19.4`, `2530 < cz [km/s] < 7470`
 * Luminosity-selected RESOLVE-B: `M_r<=-19.4`, `4250 < cz [km/s] < 7250`
 * Stellar mass-selected ECO/RESOLVE-A: `log(Mstar)>=9.5`, `2530 < cz [km/s] < 7470`
 * Stellar mass-selected RESOLVE-B: `log(Mstar)>=9.5`, `4250 < cz [km/s] < 7250`
+* Baryonic mass-selected ECO/RESOLVE-A: `log(Mbary)>=9.9`, `2530 < cz [km/s] < 7470`
+* Baryonic mass-seleted RESOLVE-B: `log(Mbary)>=9.9`, `4250 < cz [km/s] < 7250`

-We employ an adaptive linking strategy during this giant-only FoF procedure, inspired by Robotham et al. (2011) and its volume-limited application in Mummery (2018).
+We employ an adaptive linking strategy during this giant-only FoF procedure, inspired by Robotham et al. (2011) and its volume-limited application in Mummery (2018, PhD thesis).
 We use line-of-sight b<sub>LOS</sub> and transverse b<sub>&#8869;</sub> linking multipliers of 1.1 and 0.07, respectively, as these are optimized for the study of galaxy environment (Duarte & Mamon, 2014).
 In a standard FoF approach, these values are multiplied by the mean separation of galaxies, s<sub>0</sub>=(V/N)<sup>1/3</sup>, and are used as linking lengths.
 Here we assign a different value of `s` to every galaxy, measured instead by the number density of galaxies which are greater than or equal to their luminosity or mass.
 We then look at the median value of `s` over all galaxies and scale all `s` values such that the median is retained at the original s<sub>0</sub>=(V/N)<sup>1/3</sup>.
 The figure below shows how the value of `s` varies with absolute magnitude.
-We apply these ECO `s` values to RESOLVE-B using a model fit, since the B semester volume is subject to cosmic variance.
-This approach ensures that the linking length rises with galaxy luminosity/stellar mass and therefore reduces fragmentation of identified groups.
+We obtain `s` values for ECO and RESOLVE-B using a model fit, to (a) smooth noise in ECO brightward of ~-23, and (b) control for cosmic variance in the RESOLVE-B volume.
+The fit is recomputed on stellar or baryonic mass for their respective samples.
+This adaptive approach ensures that the linking length rises with galaxy luminosity/stellar mass and therefore reduces fragmentation of identified groups.
+The shape of the curve is determined by the galaxy luminosity/mass distribution, so this curve could be extended to other surveys given that ECO is resilient to cosmic variance.

 ![Separation for Giant Galaxies in FoF](images/meansep_M_r_plot.jpg)